 To turn routing on or off for system-generated traffic and reply packets, go to the command-line interface.

 During migration, Sophos Firewall retains the routing precedence you specified in the previous version.
 The default routing precedence in versions earlier than 18.0 is SD-WAN policy routes, VPN routes, then static routes.

-Because routing is not linked to firewall rules in 18.0, migrated policy routes with Destination networks set to a WAN host or Any also apply to internal traffic, routing this traffic through the WAN gateway.
+Routing isn't linked to firewall rules in 18.0 and later.
+So, migrated policy routes with Destination networks set to a WAN host or Any also apply to internal traffic, routing this traffic through the WAN gateway.